 - Have asylum status or special Immigrant Juvenile status or similar category

-- Biometric services fee (with the exception of the biometric service fee require for Form I-601A, Application for Provisional Unlawful Presence Waiver
+- Biometric services fee (with the exception of the biometric service fee required for Form I-601A, Application for Provisional Unlawful Presence Waiver

 - I-131, Application for Travel Document (only if applying for humanitarian parole)